instantlinux/docker-tools/images/nagios/README.md

 - Set the environment variable NAGIOS_ETC to the new pathname /etc/nagios in your docker-compose or kubernetes container startup
 - Change volume mounts to /etc/nagios and /var/nagios

+### Contributing

+If you want to make improvements to this image, see [CONTRIBUTING](https://github.com/instantlinux/docker-tools/blob/main/CONTRIBUTING.md).

-If you want nagiosgraph or other features added, please [submit an issue](https://github.com/instantlinux/docker-tools/issues).
+If you want nagiosgraph or other features added, please [submit an issue](https://github.com/instantlinux/docker-tools/issues) with suggestions on implementation.

 [![](https://img.shields.io/badge/license-GPL--2.0-red.svg)](https://choosealicense.com/licenses/gpl-2.0/ "License badge") [![](https://img.shields.io/badge/code-NagiosEnterprises%2Fnagioscore-blue.svg)](https://github.com/NagiosEnterprises/nagioscore)